VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 # What is JumpStreetMobile?
 JumpStreetMobile is an application accelerator for Azure App Service Mobile Apps.

-The accelerator is captured in a Visual Studio project template that you can use to create a full-featured cross platform Azure mobile app that features:
+The accelerator is captured in a Visual Studio project template that you can use to create a full-featured cross-platform Azure mobile app that features:
 * Traditional "File | New Project" approach for an entirely Visual Studio creation experience, no Azure portal creation or configuration required
 * A ready to run app with all these key mobile app capabilities completely integrated:
-	* Cross platform client apps (iOS, Android, Windows UWP, Win 8.1, Win 8.1 Phone)
+	* Cross-platform client apps (iOS, Android, Windows UWP, Win 8.1, Win 8.1 Phone)
 	* Offline data sync with conflict resolution
 	* Modern authentication (Facebook, Twitter, Microsoft, Google, Azure Active Directory)
 	* Push notifications (Apple, Google, Windows -- Coming soon: Amazon, Baidu (Android China))